-Depot Change
+Station Change

-4.8 The Depot Change process for issuing and consulting on change proposals is detailed in the Depot Access Conditions.
-ORR's Stations and Depots team will not usually make a formal response to a depot change proposal until any subsequent amendments to the depot contractual arrangements are submitted for our regulatory approval.
-However, ORR's Railway Safety Directorate must be consulted during a Change Consultation.
+4.8 The Station Change process for issuing and consulting on change proposals is detailed in the Station Access Conditions.
+ORR's Stations and Depots team will not usually make a formal response to a station change proposal until any subsequent amendments to the station contractual arrangements are submitted for our regulatory approval, or the accepted Station Change is submitted for Registration.
+However, ORR's Railway Safety Directorate must be consulted during a Material Change Consultation.

-5 The audit process
+5. The audit process

 - 5.1 We will review a random sample of all submissions made under the General Approvals on a monthly basis, to assess the effectiveness of the General Approvals, and to ensure that they are being used appropriately.
-We will usually review a minimum of 50% of all submissions although the percentage of submissions that we sample will be kept under review. - 5.2 Should we decide to audit a new access agreement which has been entered into under the General Approval, we will require an electronic copy of the agreement in order to perform a contract comparison against the relevant published model agreement.
-Parties are welcome to submit either electronic or hard copies of signed and dated agreements in the first instance should they so wish, but they should also be aware that if only a hard copy is submitted, we may at a later date request an electronic version to assist in our audit. - 5.3 So that our audit can be carried out effectively and in a timely fashion, where we request an electronic copy of any documentation the submitting party should provide this within 14 days of the request.
+We will usually review a minimum of 50% of all submissions, although the percentage of submissions that we sample will be kept under review. - 5.2 Should we decide to audit a new access agreement which has been entered into under the General Approval, we will require an electronic copy of the agreement in order to perform a contract comparison against the relevant published model agreement.
+Parties are welcome to submit either electronic or hard copies of signed and dated agreements in the first instance should they so wish, but they should also be aware that if only a hard copy is submitted, we may at a later date request an electronic version to assist in our audit. - 5.3 So that our audit can be carried out effectively, and in a timely fashion, where we request an electronic copy of any documentation, the submitting party should provide this within 14 days of the request.